labs14-travel-website/frontend/README.md

 - 🚫🚫🚫

 #### Analytics: FullStory, Google Analytics, and Heap Analytics

-These provide some benefit(s):
 - FullStory has great user interaction tools and statistics as well as easy to use UI
 - Heap Analytics similar to FullStory for extra coverage
 - Google Analytics works well with Google Login

 #### Error Tracking: Sentry
+- Supports React
-- 🚫
+- Excellent Error Logs

 #### Front End deployed to [Netlify](https://www.netlify.com/)